Media

 They explore and experiment with media technologies to develop skills in their selected media form, reflecting on and documenting their progress.
 Students undertake pre-production processes appropriate to their selected media form and develop written and visual documentation to support the production and post-production of a media product in Unit 4.

-Unit 4: Media Production and Issues in the Media
+Unit 4: Media Production and Agency and Control in the Media

 In this unit, students focus on the production and post-production stages of the media production process, bringing the media production design created in Unit 3 to its realisation.
 They refine their media production in response to feedback and through personal reflection, documenting the iterations of their production as they work towards its completion.